 If you or a loved one has recently been injured while using the New York City subway system, it’s in your best interest to seek legal representation; the sooner, the better.
-As New Yorkers and subway riders, the attorneys at Wingate, Russotti, Shapiro & Halperin, LLP, have been defending victims of subway accidents for decades.
+As New Yorkers and subway riders, the attorneys at Wingate, Russotti, Shapiro, Moses & Halperin, LLP, have been representing victims of subway accidents for decades.
 The injuries from these accidents are typically severe and sometimes require significant amounts of time and money to fully recover from.
 With our help, you’ll be able to recover the damages owed to you and begin the healing process without worrying about the financial burden subway accidents tend to bring.

 The statute of limitations in the state of New York limits the time in which you can file a suit.
 Additionally, many city agencies require documentation involving subway accidents even sooner than that.
 The longer you wait to file your claim, the harder it will be to build a strong case in your favor.

 Evidence, memories, and witnesses tend to disappear over time, making it much more difficult to make your case unless you contact a top NY personal injury law firm immediately.
-Call Wingate, Russotti, Shapiro & Halperin, LLP, at (212) 986-7353 for a free and confidential case evaluation, and we’ll help you get started on the road to full recovery.
+Call Wingate, Russotti, Shapiro, Moses & Halperin, LLP, at (212) 986-7353 for a free and confidential case evaluation, and we’ll help you get started on the road to full recovery.

 Unfortunately, accidents on and around subway platforms are not limited to the trains themselves.
 Whether you’ve been struck by an inbound subway or robbed at gunpoint while waiting for a train, our firm can help.
 Even if you’ve slipped and fallen on the stairs while walking into a station, you may be able to file for compensation if you can prove that negligence played a significant factor in causing your injuries.
-No matter what your circumstance, the New York personal injury lawyers at Wingate, Russotti, Shapiro & Halperin, LLP, have the experience, knowledge, and resources to always represent your best interests.
+No matter what your circumstance, the New York personal injury lawyers at Wingate, Russotti, Shapiro, Moses & Halperin, LLP, have the experience, knowledge, and resources to always represent your best interests.